Quarkten/Stock_Strategy/README.md

 *   Python 3.10+
 *   Chrome browser (for scraping functionality)
 *   API Keys: Required for fetching market data.
 You'll need keys for Alpha Vantage, Alpaca, Polygon, and/or Finnhub depending on which data sources you plan to use.
+  - Polygon: Use the REST API key from the Polygon dashboard (not the S3 flatfiles Access Key).
+If a Polygon REST key is missing or invalid, the app will automatically fall back to Alpaca and then Finnhub when fetching data.
 *   Ollama (for local LLMs) - Optional

 ### Steps